bloomberg/attrs-strict/README.md

-# attr runtime validation
+# attrs runtime validation

-`attrs-strict` is a Python package that contains runtime validation for [`attr`]((https://github.com/python-attrs/attrs)) data classes based on the types existing in the typing module.
+`attrs-strict` is a Python package that contains runtime validation for [`attrs`]((https://github.com/python-attrs/attrs)) data classes based on the types existing in the typing module.

 ## Menu